shakfu/coremusic/tests/demos/README.md

 - Advanced CoreAudio features
 - Comprehensive error handling and user feedback

-This is the definitive demo that showcases the complete capabilities of the cycoreaudio wrapper.
+This is the definitive demo that showcases the complete capabilities of the coremusic wrapper.

 ## Usage